Begin Your Customer Service Journey

 To make matters worse, Sita recently read that 91% of customers say they’re more likely to make another purchase when service is good.
 And, more than 59% of customers say the pandemic has raised their standards for customer service.*

 Sita sees how service can have the largest impact on Ursa Major Solar’s brand.
 Today’s hyper-connected world has put new expectations on service.
 Customers want positive, personal experiences wherever they’re engaged: in-store, online, from email, mobile devices, and more.
-Sita envisions a new service model for her company where customers can reach out to her team from any device or communications channel and receive helpful interactions that build loyal relationships and drive future sales.
+Sita envisions a new service model for her company.
+One where customers can contact her team from any device or communications channel and receive helpful interactions that build loyal relationships and drive future sales.